jimburton/CI646-LC/README.md

 ```

 This might seem like an arbitrary setup -- why not the other way round?
 But Boolean logic is simply
-a "world" in which there are exactly two possible values, and these expressions provide a
+a "world" in which there are exactly two possibilities, and these expressions provide a
 model of that.

 We can use these Church Booleans to create an if statement.
 In any programming language
 an "if" statement such as **if p then x else y** has three parts: `p`, an expression that can be